top of page

 Text Box Border

-Couples Therapy Graphic
+Couples Therapy (Geometric) Graphic

 Often, relationship problems occur when the couple's communication has broken down, or an event (such as an affair, the birth of a child, or when children leave home) has occurred which throws the relationship out of balance.
 This leads to feelings of insecurity in the connection which means partners find themselves concerned by questions such as “Do you really love me?”
 “Am I important to you?”
 “Are you committed to our relationship?”
 “Can I trust you?” and so on.